 - full value protection

-– released value.
+- released value

-Full value protection
+Full value protection moving coverage

 Full value protection moving coverage provides the total protection in case something unexpected happens to the items during the relocation.
 According to this liability level, movers can replace the missing item, repair it if possible or offer proper compensation.
 It’s up to the moving company to decide how to make amends for the damaged or lost goods.
 Also, movers are allowed to limit their liability.
 In fact, they are not obliged to compensate you for any item whose value is greater than $100 per pound, unless you have a written agreement.
 All valuable items whose value exceeds $100 must be listed on the shipping documents, otherwise movers won’t be held accountable if they get lost or damaged during the move.

-Released value protection
+Released value protection moving coverage

 Should your items get damaged while in transit you are entitled to make a claim against the moving company.
 If you don’t reach an agreement, you can even seek a legal advice in order to get a satisfactory outcome.
-Hopefully you moving company will amend the situation by reimbursing you or repairing the damaged items so you won’t be forced to take further steps.
+Hopefully your moving company will amend the situation by reimbursing you or repairing the damaged items so you won’t be forced to take further steps.